-The department of Maritime Services and Geo-Information Technology is charged with the responsibility of negotiating and delimiting our maritime boundary with proximate neighbours.
+The department of Maritime Boundary is charged with the responsibility of negotiating and delimiting our maritime boundary with proximate neighbours.
 It is also charged with the determination and management of our Extended Continental Shelf.

 NIGERIA’S EXTENDED CONTINENTAL SHELF PROJECT